-Welcome to Athens, upon arrival at the Athens International Airport, your Christian guide and driver will be waiting for you to transfer you to your hotel.
+Welcome to Athens, upon arrival at the Athens International Airport, your driver will be waiting for you to transfer you to your hotel.
 Dinner and overnight in Athens

 Day 2: Biblical Athens Tour & Cruise Embarkation

 The Cruise portion of the tour begins today!
 Before we get onboard the majestic MSC Musica, we will begin our day with a tour of Athens.
 In 51 AD, Apostle Paul traveled from Berea to Athens by boat.
 His boat anchored at Faliron that used to be one of the main ancient ports of Ancient Athens.
 Paul walked from the port to the city of Athens.
 While waiting for Silas & Timothy to come from Macedonia, he spent most of his time talking with citizens at the Synagogue and in the Agora.
 The Athenians took an interest in his teachings and invited him to present it more analytical on the Aeropagus, the hill west of the Acropolis (Mars Hill).
 Paul stood in the midst of the Areopagus and gave his famous Aeropagus Sermon, emphasizing the need to “a known God” rather than worship the “unknown” as described in Acts 17:16-34.
 Follow your guide on a visit to the Acropolis where you will see the Propylaea, the Parthenon, the Erectheum, and the Temple of Athena Nike.
 Touring through modern Athens You will view the Olympic Stadium, where the modern Olympic games began and where the games returned in 2004.
 After your tour continue to the Piraeus for your embarkation.